ACM40960/project-heart-disease-prediction-models/README.md

 - <b>Random Forest Classifier</b>: This method combines individual decision trees that are trained on different random subsets of the training data.
 The predictions from each of these trees are independent of each other.
 The final decision is the majority prediction.

-- <b>XgBoost Classifier</b>: An optimized implementation of the gradient boosting framework, short for Extreme Gradient Boosting.
+- <b>XGBoost Classifier</b>: An optimized implementation of the gradient boosting framework, short for Extreme Gradient Boosting.
 It builds a strong predictive model by sequentially adding weak learners (typically decision trees), where each new model is trained to correct the errors of its predecessors.

 - <b>Support Vector Machine</b>: This method works by finding a hyperplane that optimizes the separation between classes based on the variables.